 The final out-turn of a construction contract may be affected by subsequent variations from the initially agreed scope of work and claims arising under the contract.
 The amounts to be included in the estimated revenue depends on the Group's estimate of the amount which is highly probable and that significant subsequent reversal will not occur when the uncertainty associated with these variations are resolved.
 In addition, the estimated total costs of a contract may also include various cost contingencies or disputed claims, which are specific to the respective contracts.
-These contingencies are reviewed by the Group's management on a regular basis throughout the contract life and adjusted where appropriate.

-There is a high degree of risk and significant management judgment associated with estimating the amount of revenue to be recognised by the Group based on the final outturn on contracts; assessing the level of the contingencies; and recognising variations and claims.
+There is a high degree of subjectivity and significant management judgment associated with estimating the amount of revenue to be recognised by the Group based on the final out-turn on contracts; assessing the contingencies; and recognising variations and claims.
 Accordingly, revenue recognition from construction contracts is considered a key audit matter.